Dysoxylum malabaricum: Ecology

 A rare tree found in low and mid-elevation tropical wet evergreen forests of the Western Ghats.
+The fruits of this tree were dispersed by wood pigeons and Malabar grey hornbills.
+A study found that the hornbills ability to disperse the seeds of this plant to long distance is supposedly helping maintain the genetic diversity of this tree species.

 Etymology

-The etymology of Dysoxylum derives from the Greek word ‘Dys’ meaning "bad", referring to "ill-smelling", and ‘Xylon’ meaning "wood".
-The specific epithet ‘malabaricum’ refers to the Malabar region of south-western India.
+The etymology of Dysoxylum derives from the Greek word 'Dys' meaning "bad", referring to "ill-smelling", and 'Xylon' meaning "wood".
+The specific epithet 'malabaricum' refers to the Malabar region of south-western India.
 The species is also known by many local names in the region of its distribution: Vellaiyagil, Purippa (Tamil), Akil, Kana mulla, Purippa, Vellakil (Malayalam), Bili agilu (Kannada).

 Taxonomy

 The species has one synonym: Alliaria malabarica Kuntze.